DevShiftTeam/APIShift/ARCHITECTURE_AND_DESIGN.md

 * ___connection_node_types___ - A connection can hold different nodes, the from node represents the input node, and the to node represents the output node.
 Each node can be a sata entry (DataEntry) or source (DataSource), another connection's output (Connection) or a task (Task) or process (Process).

 ### Languages & Translation
+We configure the APIShift framework in a way that will help developers present and translate content with a pre-configured structure and tools.
+To achieve this we provide a set of tables that contain the meta-data about the translatable content and its translation, which is then used by our components when a language is selected.

+#### Database
+* ___languages___ - The list of available languages in your program, saved as id-name.
+* ___translatable_tables___ - Tables that contain content that can be translated.
+Saved in an id-name manner.
+* ___translatable_columns___ - The specific columns in a table that have translatable content into the languages available.
+  * _id_ - Id of the column
+  * _table_ - Table ID according to the translatable_tables table.
+  * _name_ - Name of the column that can be translated.
+* ___translations___ - A table relating between the language, the table, the column and specific entry that can be translated with the translation at hand.
+  * _column_ - Column ID according to translatable_columns table.
+  * _lang_ - ID of the language from the languages table.
+  * _entry_ - ID of the specific entry in the table that has a translation.
+  * _translation_ - The translation of the value present in the entry.

+#### Memory
+The data representing the translation is still not integrated into the system's components, and can be manually accounted for in the code by the need of the developer.
+The structure in the DB creates a general and easy to use approach to add different languages and translation into your system.
+In later versions the component will take the translation for you automatically on command.

 ### Items